 The number of registered marriages and divorces is available only for 1940, 1950 and for the period after 1960.
 The data on the marriages and divorces by regions and urban/rural settlements are available only since 1969.

-From 2017 the data do not cover registered marriages of persons under 18 due to changes in the Civil Code of Georgia.
+Since 2017, the data do not cover registered marriages of persons under 18 due to changes in the Civil Code of Georgia.

-Main trends in marriages and divorces statistics in 2019
+6.2.
+Main trends in marriages statistics